sourcegraph/about/handbook/ops/bizops/customer_ops_data.md

 Once the table is created in BigQuery, you can create a view in Looker using the table as normal.

 _Note_: In order for BigQuery to query your sheet, you’ll need to share the sheet to a Google service account associated with the GCP project that the database is in.
+For example, looks at the service account [this spreadsheet](https://docs.google.com/spreadsheets/d/1fQVFchOA9FmThQLWumJt_bkO5BfgZxUGOSzDnDFRH-8/edit#gid=2123963677) is shared with.

 ## Write a script